silnrsi/FDBP/en-US/Font_Naming.md

 - They are unique to the particular font family.
 - They do not include "Unicode", as most fonts are Unicode-encoded.
 If the font is _not_ Unicode-encoded, then an indication of that may be added to the name, as in "Anaconda L" (for legacy).
 - They do not include specific script or language names.
-If a font family has multiple language-specific versions, the some indication of the language (such as an Ethnologue code), may be added, as in "Anaconda GDX".
+If a font family has multiple language-specific versions, then some indication of the language (such as an Ethnologue code), may be added, as in "Anaconda GDX".
 - They may include spaces, but not numerals or any punctuation.
 There are some rare situations in which numbers can cause technical problems.

 ## Font filenames